top of page

 After this, the anodized surface is sealed to enhance its corrosion resistance and to close the pores in the oxide layer.

-This method is widely used for aluminum components in aerospace, automotive, and architectural applications.
-It’s beneficial as the oxide layer protects against environmental damage, it provides a hard surface that resists scratching and wear, and enables dying in various colors for decorative purposes.
+This method is beneficial as the oxide layer protects against environmental damage, it provides a hard surface that resists scratching and wear, and enables dying in various colors for decorative purposes.

 Painting